Care Designed Around You

 Fee: $100

-For patients who are new to contact lenses, this visit includes both the contact lens fitting and one-on-one training to help you safely and confidently handle your lenses.
+For patients who are new to contact lenses, this visit includes both the contact lens evaluation and one-on-one training to help you safely and confidently handle your lenses.

 This session includes: